-WordPress themes and other plugins update their version to keep safe from vulnerabilities and to fix bugs.
-Updating will help to protect your website from know exploits.
+WordPress themes and other plugins update their version to keep them safe from vulnerabilities and to fix bugs.
+Updating will help to protect your website from known exploits.
 You have to make sure that you keep a backup before doing updates.
-You may want to look for updates for WordPress version, theme, and plugins.
+You may want to look for updates for the WordPress version, theme, and plugins.

 Use Strong Passwords and Change Them Regularly

-You guest it right.
-The best way to protect your site is to use strong passwords and making sure not to keep the same password for a long time.
+You guessed it right.
+The best way to protect your site is to use strong passwords and make sure not to keep the same password for a long time.
 If your website has multiple login accounts, it’s important to make sure that all your users follow these rules in making strong passwords:

 - Keep your passwords long.
 Use a minimum of 8 characters.